-When children's behaviour falls below an acceptable standard, a range of sanctions may be used to correct this.
+When children's behaviour falls below an acceptable standard, a range of responses may be used to understand and support the child in making appropriate choices next time.

-A firm reprimand from a member of staff is expected to be sufficient to correct most misbehaviour.
+A conversation from a member of staff is expected to be sufficient to redirect children.
 However, sometimes the following procedures may need to be adopted:

-- 1. children are given a warning - 2. child's name recorded on 'lost learning' sheet (usually 5 mins learning to be made up at lunchtime) - 3. if work is outstanding after two lost learning sessions, it will be sent home - 4. time out removal from the scene of an incident to work in another area - 5. completion of behaviour reflection sheet with adult copy to Headteacher
+- 1. children are given a warning - 2. child's name recorded on 'lost learning' sheet (usually 5 mins learning to be made up at lunchtime) - 3. if work is outstanding after two lost learning sessions, it will be sent home - 4. time out removal from the scene of an incident to work in another area, or to allow emotional regulation. - 5. completion of behaviour reflection sheet with adult and an apology letter copy to Headteacher - 6. change of seating position within classroom - 7.
+ELSA and trauma wellbeing support.

-Other sanctions include:
+Other responses include:

-- · sending child to Headteacher
+- sending child to Headteacher

 - loss of part or all of playtime

 - loss of privileges

+- behaviour targets and tracked timetable

 - a verbal or written apology

 - a meeting with parents

 - planner/incident book

 - regular reporting to the Headteacher

 - other sanctions following discussions between parents, class teacher and Headteacher

 - exclusion from school following LA guidelines see Exclusion Policy.

+- Any sanctions in place would also include emotional and wellbeing support to address underlying concerns.

-Role of Parents
+Role of families.

 Parents and carers have a vital role in promoting good behaviour in school, so effective home/school liaison is very important.
-Parents and carers should keep the teacher informed of behaviour difficulties they may be experiencing at home and any personal circumstances which may affect their child.
+Parents and carers should keep the teacher informed of behaviour changes they may be experiencing at home and any personal circumstances which may affect their child.
 Please be assured that all information is dealt with through our framework of professionalism and confidentiality.